 - 1. Plug the inlet and outlet pipes with a watertight plug, pipe and cap or other seal.
 Seal the pipes away from the tank to test any pipe connections that may be of concern. - 2.
 If testing a mid-seam tank, ensure that the seam is exposed for the water test. - 3.
 Fill the tank to the top. - 4.
 If the tank has a riser, add water into the riser to a maximum of 2-inches above the tank/riser seam.
 Care must be taken not to overfill as the top section of a two-piece tank may become buoyant. - 5.
 Measure and record the level of the water. - 6.
 Let the tank sit for 24 hours.
 Any obvious leakage during this time should be evaluated and remedied by the application of a suitable sealing compound. - 7.
 If the test reveals leaks that cannot be repaired, the tank is considered unacceptable. - 8.
 Refill concrete tanks to original level after 24 hours as they will absorb some water. - 9.
-Check again after 24 hours.
-If less than 1 gallon is lost in a concrete tank, the leak test is considered acceptable.
+If the tank holds water for one hour, without loss, the tank is considered acceptable.

-Tables 7.5 and 7.6 provide information for calculating volumes in square and round risers.
+Tables 7.6 and 7.7 provide information for calculating volumes in square and round risers.